-- 1. The following non-designated heritage assets have been identified: - Postbox in wall of Grange Farm, Green Lane - o Postbox in wall of Longcroft Farm, Longcroft Lane - Letter box in wall of Garden Cottage, Green Lane - Queen Elizabeth Commemorative Plague on Bovingdon Green - Airfield Control Tower, Bovingdon Airfield - Bovingdon's Millennium village sign - o 'Little Madison' House, Vicarage Lane - Bovingdon Primary School, original 1920's building - Development proposals, which affect the above-named assets or other non-designated heritage assets, will take into account the significance of the heritage asset to enable a balanced judgement to be made having regard to the scale of any harm or loss and the significance of the heritage asset.
+- 1. The following non-designated heritage assets have been identified: - Postbox in wall of Grange Farm, Green Lane - Postbox in wall of The Stable House, on Longcroft Lane - Letter box in wall of Garden Cottage, Green Lane - Queen Elizabeth Commemorative Plaque on Bovingdon Green - Airfield Control Tower, Bovingdon Airfield - Bovingdon's Millennium village sign - o 'Little Madison' House, Vicarage Lane - Bovingdon Primary School, original 1920's building - o Bovingdon Green

+2. Development proposals which affect these heritage assets, or are within their setting, should avoid or minimise any harm to their significance.
+A proportionate description of their significance and the impact of the proposals on it should be provided by applicants, to enable a balanced judgement to be made, having regard to the scale of any harm or loss and the significance of the asset.